Enhancing Movement In-Home Pediatric & Adult Physical Therapy: Making Movement Easier

 WORK HISTORY

-Kennedy Krieger Institute Weekend In-Patient Pediatric Care: Baltimore, MD, PT, 2004-2005
+Kennedy Krieger Institute Weekend In-Patient Pediatric Care: Baltimore, MD, Staff PT, 2004-2005

 Health West Rehabilitation servicing Yakima, and the Yakama Nation: For Pediatric Developmental Physical Therapy and Adult Rehab: Yakima, WA, Physical Therapist/Education Coordinator/Marketing Director, 1997 to 2002

-Misawa City Hospital: Acute Adult Patients: Misawa, Japan, Volunteer Physical Therapist, 1996-1997
+Misawa City Hospital: Acute Adult Patients: Misawa, Japan, Volunteer PT, 1996-1997

-Pediatric Development In-Home Physical Therapy, Self Employed: Maryland and Massachusetts 1988, 1993-1994
+Pediatric Development In-Home Physical Therapy, Self Employed: MD and MA 1988, 1993-1994

-National Rehabilitation Hospital: SCI, TBI, CVA, Amputee Rehab: Washington, DC, Level 2 Physical Therapist, 1991-1994
+National Rehabilitation Hospital: SCI, TBI, CVA, Amputee Rehab: Washington, DC, Staff PT Level 2, 1991-1994

-Washington Hospital Center: Acute Adult Care: Washington, DC, Physical Therapist, 1991-1992
+Washington Hospital Center: Acute Adult Care: Washington, DC, Staff PT, 1991-1992

-Hebrew Home of Greater Washington: Geriatric Care: Rockville, MD, Physical Therapist, 1989-1990
+Hebrew Home of Greater Washington: Geriatric Care: Rockville, MD, Staff PT, 1989-1990

-Hermann Hospital, Houston: Acute Adult Care: Houston, TX, Physical Therapist, 1988-1990
+Hermann Hospital, Houston: Acute Adult Care: Houston, TX, Fellow and Staff PT, 1988-1990

 • 1 trip to Cambodia with Sustainable Cambodia, 2023